StoreyLab/reading/README.md

 # Reading List

-A collection of papers and books that Storey Lab members should read and others may find useful.
+A collection of papers and books that Storey Lab members should read and that others may find useful.

 # Books